layer5io/layer5/collections/_projects/service-mesh-performance.md

   </div>
 </div>

 <p>The Service Mesh Performance Working Group is hosted within CNCF SIG Network.
 All are welcome to participate.
-This group is defining the Service Mesh Performance Specification (SMP).
+This group is defining the Service Mesh Performance (SMP).
 Using SMP, MeshMark provides a universal performance index to gauge your mesh’s efficiency against deployments in other organizations’ environments.
 </p>
 <h6 class="center">SMP is a collaborative effort of Layer5, UT Austin, Google, and The Linux Foundation.</h6>